Umesh1307/Play-Store-App-Reviews-Analysis---First-Capstone-Project---Umesh-Rathod/README.md

 5. Size vs Rating vs Reviews vs Price: We have seen that if there are fewer number of reviews, there will be a lesser number of ratings, and as price increase, there are fewer ratings as there are fewer downloads.

-6. Android version vs Installs vs Size: We obseerved that android version 4.1 and up is being installed most and the size of the applications is ranging from 0 to 40 Mb.
+6. Android version vs Installs vs Size: We observed that android version 4.1 and up is being installed most and the size of the applications is ranging from 0 to 40 Mb.
 It is a hint for us to choose the version for the applications.